Place Interface Models in Maintenance or Hibernation Mode

 - If AP goes into Maintenance/ Hibernation, only maintenance alarms are generated on the AP and all other alarms are suppressed.

 - If AP is in maintenance and its parent WLC goes into maintenance at a later point, even then, all connected APs will go in maintenance.
-Once WLC is up, connected APs will be reverted to previously managed state.
+Once WLC is up, connected APs will be reverted to the previously managed state.